telecomwireless/operationwarm/ReadMe.md

 4. Once the image is downloaded, you can use docker run command like shown below to start the application.

    `docker run -p 8050:8050 kcnagareddy/operationwarm`

+## Overiew of Important Files:

+1. [Final.csv](https://github.com/telecomwireless/operationwarm/blob/master/resources/final.csv) is the main data file that is used for displaying markers on the dashboard.
+Used [csvmerger.py](https://github.com/telecomwireless/operationwarm/blob/master/operationwarm/utility/csvmerger.py) python script to generate the final.csv file.

+2. [scatterplotdash.py](https://github.com/telecomwireless/operationwarm/blob/master/scatterplotdash.py)is the actual file that is running this application and displaying the data.

+3) [uscities.csv](https://github.com/telecomwireless/operationwarm/blob/master/resources/uscities.csv) was downloaded from following [website](https://simplemaps.com/data/us-cities) which provided the location data (latitude and longitude) of a given town/city.

+4) [Dockerfile](https://github.com/telecomwireless/operationwarm/blob/master/Dockerfile) is used for building docker images and is generally common name to use for applications.